+Managing Small Projects: What is a Small Project?
 I ask this question every time I kick off one of my workshops, Small Project Management.
-The first time I asked the question in a class was at an Aerospace/Defense company, and a grizzled old Engineer said, “Sonny, a Small Project is anything less than a Billion Dollars”.
+The first time I asked the question in a class was at an Aerospace/Defense company, and a grizzled, experienced Aerospace Engineer replied, “Sonny, a Small Project is anything less than a Billion Dollars”.

 Clearly, different people have different perceptions about what constitutes a Small Project.
 I have always used total hours of Work Effort as the basis for project sizing, and have, over time, built a size-ranging approach that covers small, medium, large projects, and initiatives.
 I separately deal with programs and mega-programs.

 One could use Cost as a sizing factor (many do), but in my experience, Cost is a function of two variables: Effort, and Efficiency of Delivery.
 I see the same Scope for similar projects cost 10x as much between a well-managed one, and one that was not.
 Of course, Talent affects Effort and Cost as well, but our estimating methods easily neutralize that impact.